 And you had a replacement of all these individual generators with the utility system.
 And so instead of running our own generator, we just plugged into the electric grid.
 And in many ways, that's what cloud computing is like.
 It used to be we all - if you were a company, you ran your own data center, if you were an individual, you had your own hard drive.
 Now, you plug in to what is an analogy to the electric grid, which is the Internet, the computing grid.

 FLATOW: But we still have our backup generators during a storm, and I think we're going to still want those hard drives or those thumb drives at home.
 I want to thank you both for taking time to be with us today.
 Tony Bradley, freelance technology writer and columnist for PC Magazine.
 Nicholas Carr, who - PC World, I'm sorry.
 Nicholas Carr, who is author of "The Shallows: What the Internet Is Doing to Our Brains."
 Thank you, gentlemen, for illuminating us today and have a good weekend.

 BRADLEY: Thank you.

 FLATOW: That's about all the time we have for today.
-If you missed any part of our programs, you can go - open the cloud and download it on iTunes, subscribe to our podcast audio and video.
+If you missed any part of our programs, you can go to - open the cloud and download it on iTunes, subscribe to our podcasts, audio and video.
 Take SCIENCE FRIDAY along with you on iPhone and Android apps, and all week, we'll be tweeting, @scifri.
 Have a great weekend.
 We'll see you next week.
 I'm Ira Flatow.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.